 Many seniors depend on towel bars to keep their balance getting in and out of the bathtub or shower.
 But these bars are meant for hanging a towel to dry, and they are not intended to hold more than a few pounds.
 Using them as support in a slippery bathroom is a disaster waiting to happen.
 Grab bars are an excellent and economical alternative to help older adults maneuver in and around the shower or bathtub.
 They can also be installed near the toilet to aid with leverage and balance.

 Grab bars come in many different shapes and sizes but beware of any version that uses suction cups to attach to the wall.
-These regularly come loose an cand slide down the shower wall and can increase the risk of injury.
+These regularly come loose and can slide down the shower wall and can increase the risk of injury.
 Wall-mounted grab bars are a much safer and sturdier option.
 Before installing, be sure to observe where your senior family member is placing their hands for support as they enter or exit the shower.
 That will be where you want to install these new fixtures that can provide shower assistance for elderly loved ones.

 Raise the Toilet Seat

 Many older adults find it challenging to lower themselves down onto a traditional toilet seat as they age.
 An elevated toilet seat can make it easier to transfer on and off the toilet.

 There are various elevated toilet seat models on the market.
 For optimal toilet assistance for the elderly, it’s essential to install the right one to prevent falls and other accidents in the bathroom.
 Consult with a doctor or healthcare provider to determine which version your senior loved one needs, based on the space and their current mobility.

 Add Non-slip Strips to Shower or Tub